Tyraxes's death, as depicted in Game of Thrones: Histories & Lore.

 Tyraxes was still young during the Dance of the Dragons, slightly smaller than Vermax or Arrax.
 It was only recently able to fly long distances with a rider, and not quite big enough for combat yet.
 Joffrey repeatedly begged his mother to ride to war on Tyraxes but she forbade it, though he did fly on Tyraxes from Dragonstone to the Vale, also carrying his cousin Rhaena of Pentos.

-At the start of the civil war Prince Jacaerys flew north as a messenger on Vermax.
-Tyraxes retreated into his lair roasting every would-be dragon slayer as they rushed after him.
+During the Storming of the Dragonpit, Tyraxes retreated into his lair roasting every would-be dragon slayer as they rushed after him.
 His entrance was made impassable by the corpses.
 The mob entered a back entrance instead.
 The dragon's chain entangled Tyraxes as he turned and was slain.

 Known dragonriders of Tyraxes